Graduates increasingly seize out-of-state career opportunities.

 “The résumé critique sessions were invaluable,” she said.
 “They really helped refine my résumé and assisted in setting it apart from others in a pile.”

-Tags: Alexis Zaldivar, Andres Gutierrez, Barry Shiflett, Career Management Services, CMS, College of Business, Cristel Gomez, Daniel Ghanem, FIU, FIU Business, Florida International University, Martin Fernandez Kantis, Matthew Fong Choy, Oliver Tameze-Rivas, School of Accounting
+Tags: Alexis Zaldivar, Andres Gutierrez, Barry Shiflett, Career Management Services, CMS, College of Business, Cristel Gomez, Daniel Ghanem, FIU, FIU College of Business, Florida International University, Martin Fernandez Kantis, Matthew Fong Choy, Oliver Tameze-Rivas, School of Accounting

 Is this your first time here?
 Subscribe to our